-Furthermore, let us consider the ensemble average of the chaotic trajectories of a fluid-particle starting from the point ${\bf r}_{0}' = {\bf r}_{0}+ (0,0,1) \times \delta_{i}$ with 1000 different tiny initial disturbances $\delta_{i}$ ($i=1,2,3, ...,1000$), which are given by the Gaussian random number generator in the case of the standard deviation $\sigma_{d}=\sqrt{\langle\delta^{2}_{i}\rangle}$ as well as zero mean, i.e. $\mu_d =\langle\delta_{i}\rangle= 0$, where $\langle\;\rangle$ denotes the average operator.
-It is found that, in the case of $A=1$, $B=0.7$, $C=0.42$ and ${\bf r}_{0} = (0,0,0)$, corresponding to the normal-chaotic motion of the fluid particle, the ensemble averages of the phase plots $x-z$, which are given respectively either by $\sigma_{d}=10^{-5}$ or $\sigma_{d}=10^{-10}$, are almost the same, as shown in Fig.~\ref{xz_ea}(a) and (b).
-On the contrary, in the case of $A=1$, $B=0.7$ and $C=0.43$, the ensemble averages of the phase plots $x-z$ (of the ultra-chaotic motions of the fluid particle), which are given respectively either by $\sigma_{d}=10^{-5}$ or $\sigma_{d}=10^{-10}$, are totally different, as shown in Fig.~\ref{xz_ea}(c).
-Furthermore, the PDFs of the ensemble-averaged trajectories of the ultra-chaotic fluid-particles starting from ${\bf r}_{0} = (0,0,0)$ is also very sensitive to the standard deviation $\sigma_{d}$ of the starting position, which are completely different from those given by the normal-chaotic fluid-particles, as illustrated in Fig.~\ref{PDF_ea}.
-All of these results illustrate that, unlike the normal-chaos, even the ensemble-averaged quantities as well as their corresponding PDFs of the ultra-chaos in the ABC flow are rather sensitive to the tiny disturbances.
-It further illustrates that this kind of ultra-chaotic motion in the ABC flow is indeed at a higher-level of disorder than that of a normal-chaos in ABC flow.
+Furthermore, let us consider the ensemble average of chaotic trajectories of a fluid particle starting from the point ${\bf r}_{0}' = {\bf r}_{0}+ (0,0,1) \times \delta_{i}$ with 1000 different tiny disturbances $\delta_{i}$ ($i=1,2,3, ...,1000$), which are given by the Gaussian random number generator with a standard deviation $\sigma_{d}=\sqrt{\langle\delta^{2}_{i}\rangle}$ and a zero mean, i.e. $\mu_d =\langle\delta_{i}\rangle= 0$, where $\langle\;\rangle$ denotes the average operator.
+For $A=1$, $B=0.7$ and $C=0.42$ and ${\bf r}_{0} = (0,0,0)$, corresponding to the normal-chaotic motions of a fluid particle, the ensemble averages of the phase plots $x-z$, which are given respectively either by $\sigma_{d}=10^{-5}$ or $\sigma_{d}=10^{-10}$, are almost the same, as shown in figure~\ref{xz_ea}(a) and (b).
+On the contrary, for $A=1$, $B=0.7$ and $C=0.43$, the ensemble averages of the phase plots $x-z$ (of the ultra-chaotic motions of a fluid particle), which are given by either $\sigma_{d}=10^{-5}$ or $\sigma_{d}=10^{-10}$, are totally different, as shown in figure~\ref{xz_ea}(c).
+Furthermore, the PDF of ensemble-averaged trajectory of the ultra-chaotic fluid particle starting from ${\bf r}'_{0}$ is also very sensitive to the standard deviation $\sigma_{d}$ of the starting position, which is completely different from that given by the normal-chaotic fluid particle, as illustrated in figure~\ref{PDF_ea}.
+These results indicate that, unlike a normal-chaos, even ensemble-averaged quantities and their corresponding PDFs for an ultra-chaos in ABC flow are unstable, i.e. rather sensitive to tiny disturbances.
+Indeed, the ultra-chaotic motion is at a higher level of disorder than that of a normal-chaos in ABC flow.

 It should be emphasized that the main characteristic of ultra-chaos is that some statistics such as PDF are extremely sensitive to tiny disturbances \citep{Liao2022AAMM}.
 Thus, in this paper we analyze the influence of tiny disturbances in starting position on the chaotic motions of fluid particles in ABC flow.
 According to the results mentioned above, other statistical properties (such as variance, kurtosis, ACF, ensemble-averaged trajectory, and ensemble-averaged trajectory's PDF) of ultra-chaos in the ABC flow are also very sensitive to tiny disturbances in the starting position.
 On the contrary, these statistics, given by CNS results of a normal-chaotic fluid particle in the ABC flow, are not sensitive to tiny disturbances.
 This indicates that the statistics of a normal-chaos are stable.